-Welcome to our website about the mis-management of the Fordam Dam located in Rockford, Illinois.
-The Fordam Dam has been controlled by Com-Ed and is in massive need of repairs as well as gate management.
+Welcome to our website about the management of the Fordam Dam located in Rockford, Illinois.
+The Fordam Dam has been controlled by Com-Ed has had major repairs completed in Fall 2018 with two of the gates that were not working correctly.

 The dam is not built for flood control, but the 1975 permit states it should be used to maintain the recreational pool of the Rock River for Rockford, Loves Park, Machesney Park, Roscoe, and Rockton.
-However, it has not been effective due to lack of maintenance of the dam as well as the lack of response from ComEd.
+The dam is considered a Run-of-the-river dam which is designed for limited water storage.

-Our mission is simple, we are asking for the owner of the Fordam Dam, Commonwealth Edison (ComEd) maintain the equipment on the dam to current working conditions for safety, protection for our environment and economic interests for the people in Winnebago County.
+Our mission is simple, we are asking for the owner of the Fordam Dam, Commonwealth Edison (ComEd) to continue working with local authorities for safety, protection for our environment and economic interests for the people in Winnebago County.
+Thus far as of April 2019, ComEd has been working closely with Sheriff Gary Caruana in management of the dam.

 The Rock River is a valuable natural resource to the Rockford region.
 Towns such as Loves Park, Machesney Park, and Rockton enjoy the river’s beauty as well as recreation it provides.
 This not only brings money into the region but also increases home values.
 If the river heights are not managed in a good way, there are many results that hurts our community such as: